It’s time to soak up a few interesting facts about the Three Sisters in the Blue Mountains.

 Resources for the Blue Mountains

-Getting around: Hiring a car is the easiest way to get around the Blue Mountains.
-Bus routes run between the main towns in the Blue Mountains.
-Taxi services are available but there is no Uber.
+Getting around: The best way to get around is by car.
+There are bus routes between the main towns in the Blue Mountains, but many trailheads are only accessibly by car.
+Taxi services are expensive, and there’s no Uber.

 The Three Sisters are named after an aboriginal legend about three sisters who were turned to stone by an elder of their tribe to prevent them from being harmed in a battle with a neighbouring tribe.